b00tc4mp/isdi-parttime-202403/staff/johnny-rojas/Project/doc/README.md

 - User Management:
 	- Manage Customer Profiles: View and modify basic customer information if necessary.

-User | Root
+Guest

-The client is the user who searches for and books accommodation.
+The Guest is the user who searches for and books accommodation.
 This profile has access to the following functionalities:

 - Browse and Search Rooms:
 	- Search Rooms: Filter rooms by type, price, availability, etc.